Nathan Hancart

 Work-in-progress:

-Two firms compete to attract and hire from a pool of workers of unknown productivity.
+Two identical firms compete to attract and hire from a pool of candidates of unknown productivity.
 Firms simultaneously post a selection procedure which consists of a test and an acceptance probability for each test outcome.
-After observing the firms' selection procedures, each worker can apply to one of them.
+After observing the firms' selection procedures, each candidate can apply to one of them.
 Both firms have access to a limited set of feasible tests.
-The firms face two key considerations when choosing their selection procedure: the statistical properties of their test and the selection into the procedure by the workers.
+The firms face two key considerations when choosing their selection procedure: the statistical properties of their test and the selection into the procedure by the candidates.
 I identify two partial orders on tests that are useful to characterise the equilibrium of this game: the test's accuracy (Lehmann, 1988) and difficulty.
 I show that in any symmetric equilibrium, the test chosen must be maximal in the accuracy order and minimal in the difficulty order.
-I use this result to show that when firms can flexibly design their test up to a cost constraint, the test used in a symmetric equilibrium exhausts the budget but the expected productivity at the high signal is zero.
-I also consider the cases where firms face capacity constraints or have the possibility of making a wage offer.
+Intuitively, competition leads to maximal but misguided learning: firms end up having precise knowledge that is not payoff relevant.
+I also consider the cases where firms face capacity constraints, have the possibility of making a wage offer and existence of asymmetric equilibria where one firm is more selective than another.